jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * `dry-transaction` - Apply DRY style by using transactions
   > * `dry-validation` - Apply DRY style by using validations
   > * `dry-initializer` - Support params and options
+  > * [`waterfall`](https://github.com/apneadiving/waterfall) - Chain ruby commands, and treat them like a flow, which provides a new approach to application control flow.
   > * [`wisper`](https://github.com/krisleech/wisper) - A micro library providing Ruby objects with `Publish-Subscribe` capabilities